cpliakas/git-wrapper/README.md

 in a way that works across platforms and uses the best-in-breed techniques available to PHP.
-This library also provides an SSH wrapper script and API method for developers to easily specify a private key other than one of the defaults.
+This library also provides an SSH wrapper script and API method for developers to easily specify a private key other than one of the defaults by using the technique in [this thread on StackOverflow](http://stackoverflow.com/a/3500308/870667).
 Finally, various commands are expected to be executed in the directory containing the working copy.
 Although this a fairly simple challenge to overcome, the library handles this transparently to the developer doesn't have to think about it.